 Kinetic reactions in PHREEQC are defined as the transfer of components to or from the solution in terms of moles.
 Care must be taken to convert rate expressions (PHREEQC RATES data block) from change in concentration per time dcidt to molar change per time dnidt by multiplying by the current solution volume (PHREEQC Basic function SOLN_VOL).

-A sample of C++ code that illustrates the creation of a PhreeqcRM instance and its initialization is displayed in Table 1.
+A sample of C++ code illustrates the creation of a PhreeqcRM instance and setting some of its properties (Table 1).

 Table 1: Create PhreeqcRM.